KirkDCO/JigSolve/README.md

 Directories:

-exploratory/ - all the file here came about during exploratory work to get an idea of how to approach the project.
+exploratory/ - all the files here came about during exploratory work to get an idea of how to approach the project.
 Sub-directories are numbered in order of exploratory work.
 The files in piece images/ and representations/ are duplicated throughout the exploratory/ sub-directories to remain consistent with how I approached the problem, and are duplicated in these two directories to gather all the results in one place.

 	01_Jigsaw_JPGtoXY - simply convert the individual piece JPG files to .csv files.